SilentStorm2k/Odin-Form-Validation/README.md

 ## About The Project

 A project to showcase what I've learnt using the FormValidation API, and setting custom form validation for a typical form element in TS.
 I also incorporated the REST countries API to check if the country and postal code entered are valid.
+This was built for The Odin Project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>